lunerave/Django_WebProject/README.md

 Feed Table: image, content, email

-Reply Table: content_id, email, reply_content
+Reply Table: feed_id, email, reply_content

-Like Table: content_id, email, is_like
+Like Table: feed_id, email, is_like

-Bookmark Table: content_id, email, is_marked
+Bookmark Table: feed_id, email, is_marked

 ## How to run
     #가상환경 생성